-EstNbr EstName NR# HIMP Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG14 200107 23N-1 No 01/23/201 04C02 313.2 While conducting handling during ante mortem inspection task and the electric prodding/alternative object use task at approximately 1820 to 1830 on 01/23/2014 at Tyson Fresh Meats Inc. in Storm Lake, Iowa I observed a Tyson Fresh Meats employee chasing live hogs utilizing excessive techniques during her process and forcing the hogs to move with discomfort and faster than normal walking speed down the center drive alley ramp into the east/west alley that leads up to the doors know as the hole.
+EstNbr EstName NR# HIMP Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG14 200107 23N-1 No 01/23/201 04C02 313.2 While conducting handling during ante mortem inspection task and the electric prodding/alternative object use task at approximately 1820 to 1830 on 01/23/2014 at Tyson Fresh Meats Inc. in Storm Lake, lowa I observed a Tyson Fresh Meats employee chasing live hogs utilizing excessive techniques during her process and forcing the hogs to move with discomfort and faster than normal walking speed down the center drive alley ramp into the east/west alley that leads up to the doors know as the hole.
 At one point I observed approximately three to four hogs pile up on top of other hogs in the crowded east/west drive alley because there was no place else for the hogs to go but to climb up on top of other hogs as they were still being vigorously force driven with the employees excessive techniques of moving the hogs.
-The techniques utilized by the Tyson employee was as such; very loud continuous yelling, continuous hitting of the hogs closest to her with a large plastic baseball bat containing an unspecified number of ammunition grade copper coated steel ball bearings (BB's) the total weight of the baseball bat with the BB's is unknown as the total weight varies because some employees.
+The techniques utilized by the Tyson employee was as such; very loud continuous yelling, continuous hitting of the hogs closest to her with a large plastic baseball bat containing an unspecified number of ammunition grade copper coated steel ball bearings (BB's) the total weight of the baseball bat with the BB's is unknown as the total weight varies because some employees add more BB's than other employees.
 I notified (b) (6) who lines up the hogs for the kill and was located up on top by pen #13 by signaling to him and pointing to the employee moving the hogs excessively in the previously described manner and at times raising her hand holding the driving device above head level.
 At approximately 1840 I notified (b) (6) for my observations and concerns for the well being of the animals and asked him to verify video footage of the method being used by the employee identified.
-Regulatory control action taken: I used direct regulatory control action taken: I used di
+Regulatory control action taken: I used direct regulatory control action by signaling (b) (6) to make an attempt at backing off the employee aggressively driving the hogs and he was unsuccessful in doing so.
+From my physical location in the same east west drive alley I was blocked by hogs and I was unable to get to the location of the

-12:23 Friday, August 12, 2016 99 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 99 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description directly removed and replaced.
+EstNbr EstName NR# НІМР Date Task Regs Description directly removed and replaced.
 There was no down time associated with the noncompliance.
 The following are the corrective actions taken by the establishment: The verbal report I received from (b) (6) is that the employee that was aggressively driving the hogs was directly replaced by another plant employee.
 All employees were instructed on proper and acceptable humane handling techniques and the employee that was aggressively driving the hogs was retrained and counseled.
-The following are the preventative measures taken by the establishment: Animal Well Being (AWB) audits have been increased from category A which is (b) (4) to category B which is (b) (4) or (b) (4).
+The following are the preventative measures taken by the establishment: Animal Well Being (AWB) audits have been increased from category A which is (b) (4) to category B which is (b) (4)

-12:23 Friday, August 12, 2016 100 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 100
+12:23 Friday, August 12, 2016 100 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs